Pauan/blender-bake-scene/README.md

    By default it calculates the max bounds automatically based on the vertexes in your scene.
 But you can instead choose `Manual` mode and then manually change the max bounds.

+* `Depth` bakes a depth map.
+Black means right in front of the camera, white means far away from the camera.

+   By default it calculates the max distance automatically based on the vertexes in your scene.
+But you can instead choose Manual mode and then manually change the max distance.

 * `Color` bakes the `Base Color` socket of the `Principled BSDF` node.

 * `Emission` bakes the `Emission` socket of the `Principled BSDF` node.